-American Family vs. USAA: Which Car Insurance Is Cheaper?
+American Family Insurance vs. USAA: Which Has Cheaper Car Insurance Rates in 2023

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance provider and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 - USAA car insurance is available only to active and retired military and their family members

 - USAA’s rates are often 20%-30% cheaper than those of other car insurance companies